woodpeck12/simplified-PHP-framework/README.md

 # simplified-PHP-framework
 mimic major php  framework

-Show the concept of routing and controller define similiar to Larael.
+Show the concept of routing and controller define similiar to Laravel.

 Requirements: